Kaiyangshi-Ito/NonconvexAG-SparseLearning/README.md

 # NonconvexAG
-This repository contains all the codes for simulation studies included in the accelerated gradient paper of my first project.
+This repository contains all the codes for simulation studies included in my paper "Accelerated Gradient Method for Nonconvex Sparse Learning Problems."